California Personal Injury Lawyers for Victims in California

 When the defendant was not cited or was not negligent per se, you may still be able to recover under a theory of negligence.
 Negligence may be proven by showing by a preponderance of the evidence that the other driver owed you a duty, breached the duty, caused your injuries, and caused you to incur actual damages.
 All drivers owe a duty to other people, including motorcyclists, with whom they share the road to use reasonable care when operating their vehicles, including when they make U-turns.
 When a driver does not look out for motorcyclists while making a U-turn, a jury is likely to find that they breached the duty to use reasonable care to avoid injuries to others.

 Damages that you may be able to recover after a U-turn accident include special damages, such as medical bills and lost wages, as well as general damages like pain and suffering.
 Your spouse may be able to recover for loss of consortium.
 When a loved one dies due to a fatal U-turn accident, family members may be able to recover damages for the wrongful death.

 A U-turn accident can result in devastating injuries to a motorcyclist.
 Our principal, Travis G. Black, formerly worked in law enforcement and the insurance industry, and he uses his insights on these matters when pursuing personal injury damages on behalf of clients.
-If you were injured in a U-turn accident in the Sacramento area, call us.
+If you were injured in a U-turn accident in the California area, call us.
 We provide knowledgeable legal counsel to accident victims from our Folsom office.
-To obtain a free consultation, call Travis G. Black & Associates at 916-962-2896.
+To obtain a free consultation with a skilled Folsom personal injury attorney, call Travis G. Black & Associates at 916-962-2896.